Ryan11c/mathify/README.md

 ---

-* Use the built-in calculators for solving problems related to calculus, linear algebra, and more.
+* Use the built-in calculators for topics such as Linear Algebra, Calculus, and more:
 <img src="https://github.com/user-attachments/assets/0e7b88db-bea7-4555-9cfc-5a007262f3a8">

 ## Future Improvements